itzKshitijaC/Customer-Churn-Analysis/README.md

-# Customer-Churn-Analysis
-This project involves conducting an End-to-End Customer Churn Analysis utilizing MySQL and Power BI.
-The churn dataset within the banking domain is cleaned and subjected to basic analysis via MySQL.
-Subsequently, the refined dataset is exported to Power BI for the creation of an interactive Dashboard
+# End to end Customer Churn analysis using MySQL and Power BI